pawel-up/tabs-split-layout/docs/dnd.md

 ## Custom Data

-An item can have custom data set by the drag and drop operation.
+An item can have a custom data set by the drag and drop operation.
 Any serialized value set under the `item/custom` type of the `DataTransfer` object (see above) will automatically be used to populate the item's `custom` property.

 ```ts
 // during the dragstart event